 For most uses of textacy, language-specific model data in spaCy is required.
-Fortunately, spaCy makes the process of getting this data easy and flexible; just follow the instructions in its docs, which also includes a list of currently-supported languages and their models.
+Fortunately, spaCy makes the process of getting this data easy; just follow the instructions in their docs, which also includes a list of currently-supported languages and their models.